chigley/bip38/README.md

 ----

 * Remove gocoin dependency (currently only used for base58 decoding and passpoint calculation)
-* Write tests for BIP 0038 implementation at the very least
 * Catch panic case when all goroutines return without finding the passphrase
 * Optimise searchRange when not starting at 0, and add in support for variable-length passphrases
-* Implement decryption when EC multiply mode not used
+* Implement decryption when EC multiply mode not used (and write tests)
 * Add a note about GOMAXPROCS and the routines parameter

 Example